mmacneil/devfolio/README.md

  <pre>
  <code>src\>npm run build</code></pre>
  4. Open `index.html` locally in your favorite browser.
  5. Modify accordingly - styles, colors and variables can be changed in `styles.scss`.
-Refer to the Bulma docs for guidance on how to quickly customize Bulma using  [color helpers](https://bulma.io/documentation/modifiers/color-helpers/) and [variables](https://bulma.io/documentation/customize/variables/)
+Refer to the Bulma docs for guidance on how to quickly customize further to suit your tastes using  [color helpers](https://bulma.io/documentation/modifiers/color-helpers/) and [variables](https://bulma.io/documentation/customize/variables/)